huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_instance.md

   -> 1. Storage expansion is a high-risk operation, with a certain risk of failure.
   <br/>2.
 Expansion failure may affect the usability of the instance.
 Please ensure to back up your data.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the CBH instance.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID to which the CBH instance belongs.
 For enterprise users, if omitted, default enterprise project will be used.